 But why take the long walk to the restaurants?
 They will cook for you in your villa, right on your private beach.
 Try that once, it’s quite a treat!

 Your personal chef cooks for you: In your villa’s grounds, on your own private beach.

 The Spa is exceptionally breathtaking, the view, the architecture, the treatments.

 Even before the pricey treatments: You’re already relaxed when you walk through that door.

-The spa menu is huge, the even have a 2:30 hours Jet-lag massage for 530 USD (after your flight), and a 2 hours pre-flight massage for 460 USD before you leave.
+The spa menu is huge, they even have a 2:30 hours jet-lag massage for 530 USD (after your flight), and a 2 hours pre-flight massage for 460 USD before you leave.

 Fitness and Sports